sophia1000/Sophias-item-and-weapon-pickup-systems-for-vrchat/README.md

     After placing your item make sure to remove the existing item or mark it as `EditorOnly`

 ### Manual
-- (Optional) Install [VRLabs Avatar 3.0 manager](https://github.com/VRLabs/Avatars-3.0-Manager) to merge fx layers.
+- (Optional) Install [VRLabs Avatar 3.0 manager](https://github.com/VRLabs/Avatars-3.0-Manager) or [AirGamers AnimatorLayerCopy](https://github.com/TheLastRar/AnimatorLayerCopy) to merge fx layers.

  1. Drag the prefab into the hierarchy.
  2. Right-click on the prefab to unpack it and then drag it onto the base of your avatar